Toshiba plans to double operating profit by 2014-15

 However, it pushed back its 1 trillion yen sales target for the nuclear power business for two years to 2017/18, following the Fukushima radiation disaster and stricter atomic regulations in the United States.

-The firm also said it has been approached by several buyers interested in its majority stake in U.S. nuclear power company Westinghouse Electric.
+The firm also said it has been approached by several potential buyers interested in a stake in U.S. nuclear power company Westinghouse Electric, in which it has majority ownership.
+Sasaki was speaking about a 20 percent stake that U.S.-based Shaw Group plans to sell back to Toshiba by next January.

 Toshiba said in its business plan that capital spending for the three years to March 2015 would be about 1.4 trillion yen, and it planned to spend around 1.1 trillion yen on research and development during the same period.